eProsima/Integration-Service-docs/docs/yaml_config.rst

 A new *System Handle* can be created by implementing the desired :code:`SystemHandle` subclasses to add support to any other protocol or system.
-For more information consult the :ref:`sh_creation` section.
+For more information consult the :ref:`sh` section.

 .. _routes_definition: